[Article updated October 2021]

-More than seventy Cumbrian organisations are working together to drive down the county’s carbon emissions, co-chaired by Hazel Graham from CAfS.
+More than seventy Cumbrian organisations are working together to drive down the county’s carbon emissions, co-chaired by Karen Mitchell from CAfS.
 Here’s our at-a-glance guide to the Zero Carbon Cumbria Partnership, and what it aims to do.

 What’s the partnership for?